eliiseraamat/CosmosOdyssey/README.md

 dotnet ef database --project DAL --startup-project WebApp update

-To use web app, run application.
+To run the code:

+dotnet run --project WebApp

 In home page customer can choose origin and destination planets, filter routes based on company name and sort routes by price, duration or distance.